-ED3210 Instruction in Literacy for Inclusive Secondary Education I 3 credits applying this knowledge to teach all learners, including those with special and diverse needs.
+ED3210 Instruction in Literacy for Inclusive Secondary Education I 3 credits

+This is the first of a two-part course in literacy.
+It introduces literacy integration, literacy skills for specific content areas, and the development of critical thinking skills within content area instruction with a focus on applying this knowledge to teach all learners, including those with special and diverse needs.
 Candidates explore differentiation of instruction and assessment based on multiple intelligences and use elements of cognitive learning to understand the basic process for teaching critical thinking skills.
 Direct instruction models are reinforced as candidates examine elements involved in planning for effective instruction in literacy at the secondary level.
 ED3210 covers both theoretical and practical approaches to the teaching of diverse learners, including children with disabilities and those with limited English proficiency.
-Candidates practice creating instructional activities related to the achievement of the NJ Core Curriculum Content Standards and/or Common Core Standards (CCSS).
+Candidates practice creating instructional activities related to the achievement of the NJ Core Curriculum Content Standards and/or Common Core State Standards (CCSS).
 Prerequisites: ED3100, ED3105, and ED3110.